Movies About Appeals

 Stars Gloria Foster, Burt Lancaster (as Davis), Cleavon Little, and Sidney Poitier (as Marshall).

 Made-for-TV movie set in an alternate reality in which the U.S. Supreme Court has overturned Roe v.
 Wade, 410 U.S. 113 (1973), returning control of abortion policy to individual states.
 Depicts the U.S. Supreme Court’s subsequent (highly unrealistic) internal debate in an appeal questioning whether a state can charge a woman with first-degree murder for having an abortion.
-Stars Andy Garcia, Harry Belafonte, and Bob Balaban as Supreme Court justices.
+Stars Bob Balaban, Harry Belafonte, and Andy Garcia as Supreme Court justices.

 Stars Katie Holmes, Elizabeth McGovern, Helen Mirren, Jonathan Pryce (as Chief Justice William Rehnquist), and Ryan Reynolds.